A no-dig vegetable garden is the easiest way to grow your own, delicious food. It’s so simple to set up and your soil will never be healthier.

 Roughly mark out your area.
 Lay down layers of newspaper or cardboard about 1cm thick, making sure it overlaps the edges where you have marked out.
 This is to stop weeds from creeping in around the edges.
 If you’re after a neat look, border your garden bed with untreated wood slabs, or pavers.
 Water the newspaper or cardboard well.
 This added moisture will help speed up the decomposition.

-On top of this paper layer, add a generous, thick layer of compost and other organic material such as aged manure, grass clippings, chopped up seaweed, old coffee grounds and worm castings.
-This layer of fresher ‘green’ organic waste will provide nitrogen when it breaks down.
+On top of this paper layer, add a generous, thick layer of good-quality compost and other organic material such as aged manure, grass clippings, chopped up seaweed, old coffee grounds and worm castings.
+This layer of fresher ‘green’ organic waste will provide nitrogen when it breaks down, and it helps to bulk out the bed.

 Cover this with a layer of mulch which will provide some carbon as it breaks down.
 You can use material such as dead leaves, leaf mould, shredded paper, wood shavings or straw.
 This layer helps to bulk out the bed, especially if you don’t have access to a whole heap of compost.